i4Ds/Karabo-Pipeline/doc/src/examples/example_structure.md

 - tuple: A tuple containing the results of the iterate_function for each element in the iterable.
 Results are gathered using Dask's compute function.

 ### Additional Notes
+It's important when working on a `Slurm Cluster` to call DaskHandler.setup() at the beginning.

 If 'verbose' is specified in kwargs and is set to True, progress messages will be printed during processing.

 The function internally uses the distributed scheduler of Dask.